 Chair of the ministerial committee whose year-long investigation into the terms of the contract between GPHA and MPS concluded it was grossly tilted against Ghana and needed to be completely recast.

 Director-General of GPHA who was ordered by President Mahama in November 2014 to halt the procurement process immediately and work only with MPS from then on.
-He had previously tried to regain for the GPHA Banda's equity in MPS.
+He had previously tried to regain for the GPHA Banda's equity in MPH.

 Paul Asare Ansah